Get prepared to discover everything you ever wanted to know about the basic French sentence “C’est quoi”.

 “C’est quoi ?” is the simplest and most widely used way to say “What is that?” in French.

-Mostly because the other way to say it: “Qu’est-ce que c’est ?” which is (sadly) popular for being impossible to explain to beginners, because the literal meaning is a complete nonsense… more on that on the fun fact section below.
+Mostly because the other way to say it: “Qu’est-ce que c’est ?” which is (sadly) popular for being impossible to explain to beginners, because the literal meaning is complete nonsense… more on that in the fun fact section below.